CaptainTeemo/CaptainTeemo.github.io/_posts/Learning from books/2015-12-29-Learn-Swift-again.md

 #### Functional Programming

-The following theriotic stuff is totally copied from book.
+The following theoretical stuff was totally copying from book.

 >Swift adopts some patterns from the *functional programming* paradigm.
 It is difficult to provide a concrete definition of functional programming because people use the phrase with different meanings and intentions, but typically it is understood to include:
 - *First-class functions* – functions can be passed as arguments to other functions, can be stored in variables, etc.; they are just like any other type.